 There’s something highly potent about being a learner in a damn good training session.
-I mean in the sense that you’re present in the moment, enjoying the experience and benefitting both professionally and personally.
+I mean in the sense that you’re present in the moment, enjoying the experience and benefiting both professionally and personally.
+As a trainer, I like to put myself in the shoes of the learner.

 I haven’t yet met a successful business person who doesn’t continually seek some new knowledge, to extend their success or to diversify.